16 Types of Steak Everyone Should Know

 Cube steak refers to a thin cut from the round section in the hindquarters.
 They are tenderized using a meat mallet and are sometimes scored with little cuts.
 This helps them cook very quickly, but it’s almost impossible to cook them to any temperature other than well-done.

-Editor’s Tip: These steaks are best-suited for chicken-fried steak: breaded and fried before being topped with gravy.
+How to Cook It: These steaks are best-suited for chicken-fried steak: breaded and fried before being topped with gravy.
 The dish will taste beefy, and the gravy can cover up any dry texture.

 The flat iron is a tender steak cut from the chuck section, the front shoulder of the beef.
 It’s taken from the upper portion of the shoulder blade and has a triangular shape that resembles an iron.
 It’s very tender and flavorful, although there is a tough sinew running through its middle that should not be eaten.